-This manual cancels and replaces OSHA Instruction CSP 01-00-002 (STP 2.0-22B).
+This manual cancels and replaces OSHA Instruction CSP 01-00-004.
 It lays out the overall policy framework for administering, monitoring, evaluating, and funding State Plans.
-This manual operationalizes the policy of partnership between OSHA and the State Plans.
-The new procedures place primary emphasis on achieving significant program results through a common approach of strategic planning and making progress toward strategic and annual goals.
+This manual operationalizes the policy governing the partnership between OSHA and the State Plans.
+The procedures place primary emphasis on achieving significant program results through a common approach of strategic planning and making progress toward strategic and annual goals.
 This approach allows State Plans to customize their programs to state-specific priorities and conditions.
-It also refocuses OSHA's monitoring in a way that supports State Plan efforts toward positive program impact and performance improvement.
+It also focuses OSHA's monitoring in a way that supports State Plan efforts toward positive program impact and performance improvement.